Skip to Content

 Water Filters vs Water Purifiers

-In the past, travelers either had to boil water or use harsh chemical treatments that left a gross taste in their mouth.
-While both options are still good, there are ways that are faster and free of chemicals.
+In the past, travelers either had to boil water or use harsh chemical treatments that left a gross taste in their mouths.

 Difference between water filter and water purifier?